ufoscout/vertk/README.md

         VertxkKodein.registerFactory(vertx, kodein)
 ```

 4. Everything's ready now!
-You can already inject whatever bean in your Verticles:
+You can now inject whatever bean in your Verticles:

 ```Kotlin
 // In this example I use a Coroutine based Verticle.